-These days most Americans don’t know it, but George Washington, Benjamin Franklin and a number of other Founding Fathers of the nation were Freemasons, as have been many very important and prominent men since then, and before then.
+These days most Americans don’t know it, but George Washington, Benjamin Franklin, six other signers of the Declaration of Independence, and a number of other Founders of the United States of America were Freemasons, as have been many very important and prominent men since then, and before then.

 Freemasonry is based on mutual respect, brotherly love, charity, cooperation and collaboration, and it transcends religious doctrine and dogma, focusing instead on ageless universal truths that are common to all religions.